Urine

-Urine is a liquid by-product of metabolism in humans and in many other animals.
-Urine flows from the kidneys through the ureters to the urinary bladder.
-Urination results in urine being excreted from the body through the urethra.
+Urine, excreted by the kidneys, is a liquid containing excess water and water-soluble nitrogen-rich by-products of metabolism including urea, uric acid, and creatinine, which must be cleared from the bloodstream.
+Urinalysis detects these nitrogenous wastes in mammals.

-Cellular metabolism generates many by-products that are rich in nitrogen and must be cleared from the bloodstream, such as urea, uric acid, and creatinine.
-These by-products are expelled from the body during urination, which is the primary method for excreting water-soluble chemicals from the body.
-A urinalysis can detect nitrogenous wastes of the mammalian body.
+In placental mammals, urine travels from the kidneys via the ureters to the bladder and exits the urethra through the penis or vulva during urination.
+Other vertebrates excrete urine through the cloaca.

 Urine plays an important role in the earth's nitrogen cycle.
 In balanced ecosystems, urine fertilizes the soil and thus helps plants to grow.
 Therefore, urine can be used as a fertilizer.
-Some animals use it to mark their territories.
-Historically, aged or fermented urine (known as lant) was also used for gunpowder production, household cleaning, tanning of leather and dyeing of textiles.
+Some animals mark their territories with urine.
+Historically, aged or fermented urine (known as lant) was also used in gunpowder production, household cleaning, leather tanning, and textile dyeing.

-Human urine and feces are collectively referred to as human waste or human excreta, and are managed via sanitation systems.
+Human urine and feces, called human waste or human excreta, are managed via sanitation systems.
 Livestock urine and feces also require proper management if the livestock population density is high.

 Physiology

 Most animals have excretory systems for elimination of soluble toxic wastes.
 In humans, soluble wastes are excreted primarily by the urinary system and, to a lesser extent in terms of urea, removed by perspiration.
-The urinary system consists of the kidneys, ureters, urinary bladder, and urethra.
+In placental mammals, the urinary system consists of the kidneys, ureters, urinary bladder, and urethra.
 The system produces urine by a process of filtration, reabsorption, and tubular secretion.
 The kidneys extract the soluble wastes from the bloodstream, as well as excess water, sugars, and a variety of other compounds.
 The resulting urine contains high concentrations of urea and other substances, including toxins.
-Urine flows from the kidneys through the ureter, bladder, and finally the urethra before passing from the body.
+Urine flows from the kidneys through the ureter, bladder, and finally the urethra before passing through the urinary meatus.